jbrown1618/vector/docs/CONTRIBUTING.md

 npm run test
 ```

-Our tests are written in [Jest](https://jestjs.io/).
+Our tests are written with [Jest](https://jestjs.io/).

 - The test file for `MyModule.ts` must be named `MyModule.spec.ts`.
 - `describe` blocks should be named according to the name of a module, class, or function.
-- Nesting describe blocks is encouraged; it makes the testing results easier to read.
+- Nesting describe blocks is encouraged; it makes the testing results (arguably) easier to read.

 ```javascript
 describe('MyModule', () => {